hfinkel/lfort/docs/LanguageExtensions.rst

 ``type_tag_for_datatype(...)``
 ------------------------------

-Clang supports annotating type tags of two forms.
+LFort supports annotating type tags of two forms.

 * **Type tag that is an expression containing a reference to some declared identifier.** Use ``__attribute__((type_tag_for_datatype(kind, type)))`` on a